getodk/docs/contributing.rst

   .. _example: http://example.com

-This is useful to make paragraphs with *a lot* of links more readable.
+This may help make paragraphs with *a lot* of links more readable.
 In general, the inline style is preferable.
-If you do this, be sure to keep the link references below the paragraph where they appear.
+If you use the reference style, be sure to keep the link references below the paragraph where they appear.

 .. code-block:: rest